Tyrannoneustes

 Tyrannoneustes is an extinct genus of geosaurine metriorhynchid crocodyliform from the Callovian stage Oxford Clay Formation of England and the Marnes de Dives of France.
 It contains a single species, Tyrannoneustes lythrodectikos, meaning "blood-biting tyrant swimmer".

 History and description

 The genus was rediscovered after a century of storage in a museum basement after being unearthed by fossil hunter Alfred Nicholson Leeds between the years of 1907 and 1909.
 Its lower jaw measured about 26 inches long and its teeth were blade-like, likely built to attack prey as large or larger than itself, similar to the Late Jurassic Dakosaurus, Torvoneustes, and Plesiosuchus.
 The holotype specimen was estimated to be more than 3.27 m in total body length by Young and his colleagues.
 Two other specimens (PETMG:R176 and NHMUK PV R3939) belonged to much larger individuals, measuring 4.65 m and 5.04 m in total body length, respectively.

+Classification

+Tyrannoneustes is a member of the metriorhynchid subfamily called Geosaurinae and the derived tribe Geosaurini.
+Members were generally large marine predators, adapted to open-ocean life with streamlined bodies, powerful tails, and long, robust jaws lined with sharp teeth.

+The cladogram below is from an analysis by Léa Girard and colleagues in their description of Torvoneustes jurensis.